 Skip to main content

-Get up and running quickly by linking the provided CSS and adding classes the HTML elements you wish to animate in.
+Get up and running quickly by linking the provided CSS and adding data attributes to the HTML elements you wish to animate in.

 1. Add the CSS and JS to your page.